qiyunzhu/woltka/doc/cli.md

 `--filext`, `-e` | Input filename extension following sample ID.
 `--samples`, `-s` | List of sample IDs to be included.
 `--demux/--no-demux` | Demultiplex alignment by first underscore in query identifier.
 `--trim-sub` | Trim subject IDs at the last given delimiter.
+Can accept the default value "_" or enter a custom value.

 ### Hierarchies